-With our Welsh lessons for School subjects you will learn "School subjects" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Words that name school subjects.
+With our Welsh lessons you will learn the topic "School subjects" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 words that name school subjects.

 |8||addysg grefyddol||religious education|

 |10||technoleg gwybodaeth||information technology|